Pumping your blood through artificial lungs lets your heart rest

 If your heart is failing or you have recently undergone heart surgery, your heart may need time to rest or recover.
 Extracorporeal membrane oxygenation, or ECMO, pumps your blood through a machine so your heart doesn’t have to work as hard to deliver oxygen-rich blood to the rest of the body.
-We also may recommend ECMO to prepare your heart for an assist device, such as a left ventricular assist device (LVAD).
+We also may recommend this treatment to prepare your heart for an assist device, such as a left ventricular assist device (LVAD).

 ECMO is often used for patients who have already been admitted to the hospital.
 The procedure to connect the patient to the ECMO machine will be performed in the hospital room.
 The patient will be sedated and given medications to reduce pain and prevent blood clots.

-The ECMO machine is connected to a patient using thin, flexible tubes called catheters that are inserted into an artery and a vein.
+The machine is connected to a patient using thin, flexible tubes called catheters that are inserted into an artery and a vein.
 If the patient is also placed on a ventilator to relieve stress on the lungs, they will be sedated and likely have a feeding tube inserted for nutrition.

 Cardiac Catheterization